tomas-fryza/avr-course/labs/01-tools/README.md

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

 1. Install the AVR development tools on your computer.

-2. Modify the code from `lab1-blink_arduino` example and build an application that will repeatedly displayed the string `PARIS` on a LED in the Morse code.
+2. Modify the code from `lab1-blink_arduino` example and build an application that will repeatedly trasnmit the string `PARIS` on a LED in the Morse code.
 Choose the duration of "dot" and "dash" so that they are visible during the simulation and/or implementation.
 Note that the proper Morse code timing is explained [here](https://morsecode.world/international/timing.html).

 3. Simulate the Morse code application in SimulIDE.

-<a name="report"></a>

-## Post-Lab report
+4. Draw a schematic of Morse code application, i.e. connection of AVR device, two LEDs (one in active-high, second in active-low way), two resistors, and supply voltage.
+The image can be drawn on a computer or by hand.
+Always name all components, their values and pin names!

-*Complete all parts of `LAB1-BLINK_ARDUINO > README.md` file (see Part 3.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
+5. Complete all experiments, push them to your GitHub repository, and submit a project link via [BUT e-learning](https://moodle.vutbr.cz/).
 The deadline for submitting the task is the day before the next lab, i.e. in one week.*

-*Vypracujte všechny části ze souboru `LAB1-BLINK_ARDUINO > README.md` (viz Část 3.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>